WebexCC-SA/LAB-1309/docs/Excercise1.md

     - Click Create button at the bottom of the screen.

       ![Nav](./assets/Excercise4_14.png){ width="500" }

+!!!
+Note
+        Create button is grayed out until all fields are populated.

 - The autonomous AI agent for answering questions is successfully created and is now available on the Dashboard.